-Producer, Verity White, gives us the low-down on her experience of making an insect drama:
+Producer Verity White gives us the low-down on her experience of making Queen of the Savannah:

 Telling the biological story of the African honeybee was a mission we took very seriously.
 Honeybees are such fascinating creatures, and living wild in Africa they face more challenges and drama than most people would imagine.
 They’re like our British honeybees wild and dangerous cousins!